EdwardOst/talend_distro/README.md

-# Talend Container Factory
+# Talend Docker Example

 This repository includes sample bash scripts which allow you to deploy Talend jobs to Docker containers.

 Two methods are supported.
-The first job2docker approach converts a single Talend job zip file to a container.
+The `job2docker` approach converts a single Talend job zip file to a container.
 The resulting Docker image will have a single entry point for the job.
 It is intended for use by developers during their build / test / debug cycle and provides desktop parity.

-The second Manifest based approach reads a file with links to one or more Talend jobs to create a docker image.
+The second manifest based approach reads a file with links to one or more Talend jobs to create a docker image.
 All jobs in the manifest must have been published to your Talend Nexus repository.
 The resulting Docker image requires users to provide the Docker CMD to run the desired job.